xone4/NexusAI-Cognitive-Lab/DETAILED_PLAN.md

         *   Enable the AI to analyze its historical performance to identify structural weaknesses and propose architectural improvements (e.g., creating a new permanent Sub-Agent) for user review.

 ---
-## Part 4: Proposed New Mental Tools
+## Part 3: Proposed New Mental Tools

-This list represents a starting point, and each of these tools marks a significant leap in the system's capabilities.
-Their implementation can be gradual, starting with the tools that best serve the platform's current goals.
+This list represents a starting point for future development, with each tool marking a significant leap in the system's capabilities.

 ### 1. Advanced Analysis & Insight Generation Tools
 These tools go beyond surface-level data processing to achieve a deeper understanding of patterns and causes.